 Most scholarships will let you know when you can expect to hear back by.
 You can also check the status of your scholarship once you’ve submitted it to ensure you’ve included all information.

 After submitting your application, take a deep breath and relax.
 Keep a positive attitude as you wait to hear back from the scholarship providers.

 We also recommend keeping an organized list of the scholarships you’ve applied for, so you can estimate how much money you’ve applied for, and update it whenever you receive your scholarship application results!

-Want to Start Applying for Scholarships in One Place?
+Want to Start Applying for Scholarships?

 Sign up for Going Merry today, for free.
 Our site is your one-stop scholarship shop to search and apply for scholarships.
 Just fill out your information, such as your school, estimated graduation, what you plan to study in college, and a few other items, and you’ll be on your way to being matched with scholarships to apply for.
 You’ve got this!